 With that being said, here are five NYC/NJ players to watch in the coming 2020-21 season.

-The rising senior from Rancocas Valley High School (NJ) enjoyed a notable season as a junior, racking up 327 points in 22 games played for the Lady Red Devils, good for a 14.9 points-per-contest average in the ’19-20 campaign.
+The rising senior enjoyed a notable season as a junior with Rancocas Valley High School (NJ), racking up 327 points in 22 games, good for a 14.9 points-per-contest average in the ’19-20 campaign.

-Linton will be playing for Jackson Memorial in the upcoming season,.
+A talented player, Linton will be playing for Jackson Memorial in the upcoming season.

 Richardson, a rising junior, led Millennium High School (Brooklyn) in points-per-game and rebounds with 12 and 134, respectively, in 11 tilts in the 2019-20 campaign.